-Despite an elongation in its operating cycle, MUL's liquidity remains strong with a current ratio of 5.63x as on March 31, 2022, and low utilisation of fund-based working capital limits at 7% for the trailing 12 months ended August 2022.
-Further, MUL had unencumbered liquid investments and a cash and bank balance aggregating to ₹170 crore as on March 31, 2022, significantly exceeding total debt of the company, resulting in a zero net debt position for the company.
-Despite the buyback of equity shares worth ₹50 crore in April 2022, the unencumbered liquid investments continued to remain high at around ₹140 crore as on September 30, 2022.
-MUL's liquidity is expected to remain strong, backed by the strong generation of cash flow from operations and lower capex.
+Despite an elongated operating cycle, MUL's liquidity remains strong with a current ratio of 5.84x as on March 31, 2023, and nil utilisation of fund-based working capital limits for the trailing 12 months ended August 2023.
+Furthermore, MUL had unencumbered liquid investments and a cash and bank balance aggregating to ₹197 crore as on March 31, 2023, significantly exceeding total debt of the company, resulting in a zero net debt position for the company.
+MUL's liquidity is expected to remain strong in the near term, backed by the strong generation of cash flow from operations and relatively lower capex.

-Key rating weaknesses
+Key weaknesses

-Continued elongated working capital cycle restricted operating cash flow: MUL's operations remain working capitalintensive, as the company maintains two to three months of raw material inventory for smooth production due to the lead time involved in the import of some of the raw materials.
-Moreover, export sales entail a lead time of around two months, which also leads to a higher requirement for inventory.
+Continued elongated working capital cycle restricted operating cash flow

+MUL's operations remain working capital intensive marked by operating cycle of 160 days in FY23 due to continued high inventory holding.
+The company maintains around three months of raw material inventory for smooth production due to the lead time involved in the import of some of the raw materials.
+Moreover, export sales entail a lead time of around two months along with one month of finished goods inventory, which also leads to a higher requirement for inventory.
 Furthermore, the company extends a credit period of around 30-90 days to its customers.
+With increase in automotive exports, the operating cycle is expected to remain elongated in the near to medium term.
+As informed by the management, manufacturing plant near client location can reduce working capital requirement.
+The company is contemplating capacity expansion of PVC fabric through greenfield project in Mexico to cater its existing and prospective clients in USA.
+MUL has identified the land parcel for the same.
+However, the project is yet to be approved by the Board.
+Management also informed that project implementation is expected to take two years once it starts.

-The operating cycle of MUL continued to remain high, at 160 days in FY22 (PY: 161 days), due to higher inventory holding on the back of an increase in raw material prices along with an increase in inventory associated with the PU business.
-The increasing working capital requirement has adversely impacted its operating cash flow, which remained at around ₹283 crore (cumulative for the last five years ended FY22), as against a cumulative PBIDLT of ₹663 crore and a cumulative GCA of ₹537 crore over the same period.
-However, despite the limited cash flow from operations, MUL's reliance on external debt has remained low as the majority of its incremental working capital requirements are being funded by internal accruals.
+The increasing working capital requirement has adversely impacted its operating cash flow, which remained at around ₹319 crore (cumulative for the last five years ended FY23), as against a cumulative PBIDLT of ₹657 crore and a cumulative GCA of ₹547 crore over the same period.
+However, despite the relatively low cash flow from operations, MUL's reliance on external debt has remained low as the majority of its incremental working capital requirements are being funded by internal accruals.

-Exposure to volatility in raw material prices and foreign currency exchange rate fluctuations: Almost 80% of MUL's raw materials are derivatives of crude oil, hence, the prices of its raw materials vary with fluctuations in international crude oil prices.
+Exposure to volatility in raw material prices and foreign currency exchange rate fluctuations

+Almost 80% of MUL's raw materials are derivatives of crude oil, hence, the prices of its raw materials vary with fluctuations in international crude oil prices.
 MUL enters into medium-term contracts with its suppliers to mitigate any large volatility in raw material prices.
-Moreover, MUL being a market leader has the bargaining power to pass on the increase in raw material prices to its customers, resulting in a relatively steady gross margin of around 40% during the last three years ended FY22.
-Furthermore, MUL is also exposed to foreign exchange rate fluctuations on the back of its large imports, which was 56% of its total raw material requirement during FY22.
+Moreover, MUL being a market leader has the bargaining power to pass on the increase in raw material prices to its customers, resulting in a relatively steady gross margin of around 40% during the last five years ended FY23.
+Furthermore, MUL is also exposed to foreign exchange rate fluctuations on the back of its large imports, which was 47% of its total raw material requirement during FY23.
 However, the forex risk is partly mitigated through the natural hedge available by way of exports.